MinderooFoundation/CurateWithClaude/README.md

 # CAVEATS

 - This is an LLM, it lies.
 It's hard to tell when it lies.
 - The list of alternative species is far shorter than it should be; lots of missing species.
+Sometimes it reports more, sometimes it reports fewer species when you rerun it.
+- Rerunning can be a good idea.
 - The model "claude-3-5-sonnet-20240620" is hard-coded, have not really evaluated others.
 Some preliminary tests with Opus led to mostly identical results.